 The Challenge of Furniture Removal

 For offices relocating or revamping, you’ll need skills in scheduling, logistics, planning.
 You’re dealing with old equipment like computers, printers, copiers, and old furniture and cubicles.
 There will be decisions on what to keep and what to toss, and who’s getting the new corner office, plus the timing.

 For homeowners, you’ll have to decide on what’s coming in before you toss out the old, and then you’ll have the moments of in between when the old is lurking somewhere in your home like a relative hanging around longer than you’d like during the holidays.

-But no matter where you’re ditching the old for the new, your biggest decision lies in how to best get rid of everything that’s gotta go.
+But no matter where you’re ditching the old for the new, your biggest decision lies in how to best get rid of everything that’s gotta go and how to do it in the safest way possible to lessen the risk of personal injury.
 You’d think you could haul it off to the dump.
 That’s the quick and easy answer, but much more is involved than just hauling it off.
 Getting this done, takes a lot of lifting, logistics, time, and some lucky friends or employees with strong backs and big vehicles.